5 December 2013

 After the earthquake, former Soviet countries stretched out a helping hand to people who suffered.
 But often, in haste, they omitted some parts or neglected quality of their constructions.
 In the first two pictures you can see the missing sewage pipes in the trench in the central part of Jajur, the native village of prominant artist Minas Avetissyan in Shirak region and the completed project.

 Construction or rehabilitation of rural medical aid posts and equipping them, as well as providing necessery training to nurses has always been the priority.

 In 2011 the "Glasses for Armenia" project was initiated and implemented by the French-Armenian Medical Union and with the support of Shen NGO.
 The beneficiaries of the project were the residents of ten villages in Aragatsotn Marz who are served by the medical ambulatory of village Nerkin Bazmaberd, also, the 15 villages served by the Medical Center of town Talin and the residents of town Talin.
-The group of French-American doctors that comprised of ophthalmologists initially organized training courses for nurses of Nerkin Bazmaberd and surrounding villages, Talin and surrounding villages, so that they are able to examine and find those who have visual problems among schoolchildren.
-Thus, initially diagnosed 263 children were examined again and for 225 children glasses were made and provided on the spot.
+The doctors examined initially diagnosed 263 children and provided on the spot special glasses for 225 children.
 The project did not overlook adults either and 1394 of them were provided with free glasses.